Coping with Traumatic Stress Reactions

 Active Coping

-• Active coping occurs even when there is no crisis.
+- Active coping occurs even when there is no crisis.
 Active coping is a way of responding to everyday life.
-It is a habit that must be made stronger.
+It is a skill that you can learn and develop.

 Know That Recovery Is a Process

-Following exposure to a trauma most people experience stress reactions.
+Following a traumatic event most people experience stress reactions.
 Understand that recovering from the trauma is a process and takes time.
 Knowing this will help you feel more in control.
+A few tips:

 Positive Coping Actions